Traverse City West Senior High School: Athletics

-Traverse City West has won six Division 1 Alpine Ski State Championships; three boys (2021, 2022, 2023) and three girls (2015, 2023, 2024).
+Traverse City West has won seven Division 1 Alpine Ski State Championships; four boys' (2021, 2022, 2023, 2026) and three girls' (2015, 2023, 2024).
+Additionally, Traverse City West won the 2006 Division 1 Boys' Soccer State Championship, over Livonia Stevenson.

 Sports rivalries

 Traverse City Central High School

 Since Traverse City Senior High School split in 1997, there has been a natural rivalry between West and Central.
 Every year since, the two schools have met at least once a year for each sport, with football, basketball, and ice hockey being the most intense matchups.
 Since 2012, this annual football game between the schools has been known as the Traverse City Patriot Game, and honors fallen members of the United States Armed Forces from Northwest Michigan.
 The winning team is awarded the Nowak-Olson Trophy.
 In 2020, the game was known as the Celebrate Service Game, and honored frontline workers of the COVID-19 pandemic.
 TC West has won 15 of the 29 football matchups with TC Central.

 Grand Haven High School

 Traverse City West also has a football rivalry with the Buccaneers of Grand Haven High School in Ottawa County.
 This began in 2016, and has been played as West's second game of the season in every year since.
 This rivalry began because the two cities are both designated Coast Guard Cities by the United States Coast Guard.
 The winning team is awarded the Coast Guard Cup.